 Examination of payments records reveals that the Institute paid Kshs.12, 698,880 to casual workers but the supporting schedules were not signed by the respective workers.
-Further, available information indicated that some of the workers rendered services in many different areas within a week.
-It is not practical for one to be engaged in the works of walling, roofing, plastering, plumbing, electrical works and keying at the same time.
-In the circumstances, the total expenditure of Kshs.12, 698,880 on labourers could not be confirmed as a proper charge to public funds.
+Further, available information indicated that

 The auditors stated that during audit inspection, the record revealed that the Institute paid Kshs.12, 698,880 to casual workers whose supporting schedules were not signed by the respective workers.